If you would like to speak to one of the Registry staff, the contact details are as follows:

 The Bishop of Lincoln’s Registry

-The Chancellor of the Diocese (the judge of the Diocesan Consistory Court) is His Hon.
+The Chancellor of the Diocese (the judge of the Diocesan Consistory Court) is The Revd.
+His Hon.
 Judge Mark Bishop, who can be contacted via the Registry’s contact details above.

 Registrar – Ian Blaney